josmar-crwdstffng/angular/aio/content/guide/component/component-use-conditional-content-projection.md

 # Conditional content projection

-If your component needs to conditionally render content, or render content several times, you should configure that component to accept an `ng-template` element that contains the content you want to conditionally render.
+Configure a component to accept an `ng-template` element that contains the specified content you want perform the following actions.

+*   Conditionally render content
+*   Render content several times

-Use of an `ng-content` element in these cases is not recommended, because when the consumer of a component supplies the content.
+Use an `ng-template` element in place of an `ng-content` element in these cases to avoid issues when content is provided by the consumer of a component.
-That content supplied by the consumer is always initialized, even if the component does not define an `ng-content` element or if that `ng-content` element is inside of an `ngIf` statement.
+The content provided by the consumer is always initialized, regardless of whether the following conditions are met by the component.

+*   The `ng-content` element is not defined
+*   The `ng-content` element is inside an `ngIf` statement

-With an `ng-template` element, you are able to specify that your component explicitly renders content based on a desired condition, as many times as you want.
+Use an `ng-template` element to specify that your component explicitly renders content based on a specified condition.
+The condition able to be trigger rendering several times.
-Angular does not initialize the content of an `ng-template` element until that element is explicitly rendered.
+The Angular framework does not initialize the content of an `ng-template` element until that element is explicitly rendered.

 ## Prerequisites